mahdizareeii/JetpackComposeApp/README.md

 </p>

-The technologies and libraries that i used in this project are :
+The technologies and libraries that I used in this project are :

 Jetpack Compose, Navigation Components.